 (f) “State Institution” means Dammasch State Hospital in Wilsonville, Oregon State Hospital in Salem, Fairview Training Center in Salem, and Eastern Oregon Hospital and Training Center in Pendleton.

 (g) “Superintendent” means the executive head of the state institution as listed in subsection (3)(f) of this rule.

-(4) Designation of State Institution for Admission of Persons Under Jurisdiction of Court or Psychiatric Security Review Board:
+(4) Designation of State Institution for Serving Persons Under Jurisdiction of Court, the Oregon Health Authority, or Psychiatric Security Review Board: